-I & II Peter - TBA 3 hours
+I & II Peter - N/A 2022-2023

 Bi - Peter's style of writing is pastoral in nature.
 He spends time writing about foundational salvation issues from which practical holy living can naturally occur.
 Several different commentaries will be used as sources.